Scribblerockerz/email-auth-bundle/README.md

 ### 3. Prepare your template

-Insert this form somewhere on your page:
+Insert this form somewhere on your page.
 ```html
 <form action="" method="post">
     <fieldset>